CyDragon80/node-xml-csharp-cereal/README.md

     catch { return err_val; }
 }
 ```
+The default DateTime decoder/encoder uses ISO string and javascript Date object.
+The default TimeSpan uses string, as there is no built-in javascript  equivalent.
+Both DateTime and TimeSpan decode/encoder can be overriden to use other methods or libraries.
 ### XmlTemplate - Add Methods
 The XmlTemplate class provides add functions for the all of the XmlTemplateFactory's built-in types.
 Method|Description